bahlo/discord-retention-bot/README.md

 delete endpoint because [Bulk Delete Messages](https://discord.com/developers/docs/resources/channel#bulk-delete-messages) doesn't support messages older than 2 weeks.
 It might take a while the first time, but it will get faster.

-## It's not deleting the messages of a channel
+### It's not deleting the messages of a channel
 Make sure the bot has access to that channel in the Discord application and the following permissions:
 * Read Text Channels & See Voice Channels
 * Manage Messages
 * Read Message History

+## Built on the shoulders of giants
+Check the Cargo.toml for all packages used in this project.
+I just want to highlight [serenity](https://github.com/serenity-rs/serenity), a great library for interacting with the Discord API.